WE ARE DEDICATED

 Presently, the Mission Dance Centre student dancers are asked throughout the year to perform in various openings, events, and fundraisers.
 As Mission Dance Centre offers a pre-professional program, our dancers have developed a repertoire and are always ready for a show.
 The pre-professional program accepts students who find a passion in dance and would like to pursue this art.
 Mission Dance Centre has sent students to study at professional ballet schools, such as the Royal Winnipeg Ballet and the National Ballet, to name a few schools.
 Above all, Tanya still finds time to see students privately to help them develop their skills further.
 Students will find that not only does Tanya guide them through dance; she also uses dance to guide them through life and to help them develop a strong character to prepare them for their future goals and dreams.

-Annette has been training and performing at Mission Dance Centre for 14 years.
-She attended the Ballet Jorgen Summer Intensive IV in Toronto for five weeks in 2018 and trained in ballet, pointe, repertoire, and contemporary.
+Annette grew up in Kelowna, B.C. and has trained and performed at Mission Dance Centre for 15 years.
+She attended the Ballet Jorgen Summer Intensive IV in Toronto in 2018 and trained in ballet, pointe, repertoire, and contemporary.
 She also attended Ballet Kelowna’s Summer Intensive with Heather Myers in 2017 where she was taught ballet and contemporary technique as well as Heather’s repertoire.
-Annette has performed leading roles in productions such as: MDC’s “The Nutcracker” 2015 and 2016 as the Sugar Plum Fairy partnered by the former MDC student who graduated from The Royal Winnipeg Ballet School, Jera Wolfe.
-Annette also danced the role of Odette in MDC’s “Swan Lake” 2016 partnering with Jera Wolfe and Ballet Kelowna’s Valentine Chu, graduate of The Paris Opera.
+Annette has performed leading roles in productions such as: MDC’s “The Nutcracker” 2015-2018 as the Sugar Plum Fairy partnered by the former MDC student who graduated from The Royal Winnipeg Ballet School, Jera Wolfe.
+Annette also danced the role of Odette in MDC’s “Swan Lake” in 2016 & 2019, partnering with Jera Wolfe and Ballet Kelowna’s Valentine Chu, graduate of The Paris Opera.
+She was also the recipient of The Teen Honour in the Arts Award for the Kelowna Civic & Community Awards in 2018.

 Steven began as a classically trained ballet dancer, initially studying in Vancouver and then at the prestigious National Ballet of Canada in Toronto, continuing his training in the National school as well as working with the company.